 Drugmaker readies possible coronavirus vaccine for testing

-Massachusetts, Feb 25 (AP) The drugmaker Moderna has shipped a potential coronavirus vaccine for humans to government researchers for testing.
+Massachusett, Feb 25 (AP) Drugmaker Moderna has shipped its first batch of a possible coronavirus vaccine for humans to government researchers for testing.
 Shares of the biotech company soared early Tuesday, a day after the company said it sent vials to the National Institute of Allergy and Infectious Diseases for early-stage testing in the United States.

-Shares of Moderna Inc., based in Cambridge, Massachusetts, jumped nearly 16% in premarket trading.
+Shares of Cambridge, Massachusetts-based Moderna Inc. jumped nearly 16 per cent, or USD 2.92, to USD 21.51 in premarket trading.
 The stock started trading in late 2018 and set an all-time high price of $29.79 last April, according to FactSet.
 (AP)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)